 Peter S. Silva is the President of Silva-Silva International, an engineering consulting company specializing in water policy and regulatory affairs.
 He has nearly 37 years of experience in the water and wastewater fields, and is an expert on U.S.-Mexico border affairs in these areas.

-In addition to being appointed by President Obama to the federal EPA, Mr. Silva was also appointed during the Clinton administration to the board of directors of the Border Environment Cooperation Commission (BECC).
+In addition to being appointed by President Obama to the federal EPA, Silva was also appointed during the Clinton administration to the board of directors of the Border Environment Cooperation Commission (BECC).

-In addition to his consulting work, Mr. Silva is also involved in advocating for the involvement of Latinos in water policy matters at the state and national levels.
-He is a founding partner of Water Education for Latino Leaders (WELL) and provides assistance to the California Rural Legal Assistance as they work to expand their role in working with underserved communities.
+In addition to his consulting work, Silva is also involved in advocating for the involvement of Latinos in water policy matters at the state and national levels.
+He is a founding partner of Water Education for Latino Leaders (WELL) and provides assistance to the California Rural Legal Assistance as they expand their role in working with underserved communities.